teamniteo/niteoweb.fabfile/docs/projects.rst

 of commands.

-Below is a ``fabfile.py.in`` buildout template that uses commands from `Server` group to set up a Projects server based on Ubuntu 10.04.
+Below is a ``fabfile.py.in`` buildout template that uses commands from `Server` group to set up a Projects server (based on Ubuntu 10.04).

 .. sourcecode:: python